 Chocolate and Vanilla Marble Loaf Cake

-Spoon the batters in the prepared pan.
-Add one tablespoon of vanilla batter followed by chocolate batter.
+- Spoon the batters in the prepared pan.
+Add one tablespoon of vanilla batter followed by the chocolate batter.
 Level the top with a spoon.
-Run a table knife or the back of a spoon in swirling motion through the batters to get to get marbling effect.
+Run a table knife or the back of a spoon in swirling motion through the batters to get to get a marbling effect.

 On my kids’ behest, I added 2 tablespoons of vanilla custard powder to the plain batter to get a golden hue.